waspeer/user-module-jwt/README.md

 ## Todo's

--   [ ] Make all events serializable by default - remove serializePayload methods
+-   [x] Make all events serializable by default - remove serializePayload methods
--   [ ] Make all domain errors custom so they can be catched in application layer
+-   [x] Make all domain errors custom so they can be catched in application layer
--   [ ] Make a config file where all environment variables are imported + move as much config as possible to DIContainer
+-   [?]
+Make a config file where all environment variables are imported + move as much config as possible to DIContainer